-- Late essays will lose 10 points (10%) for each calendar day late, until the next class meeting.
-After the next class meeting, essays will automatically receive a grade of F. - Out-of-class essays will be turned in on paper and uploaded to Canvas and routed through turnitin.com via Canvas. - Uploading essays late will result in up to a 20 point deduction (20%) in the essay grade, until the next class meeting.
-Essays uploaded after the next class meeting will automatically receive a grade of F. - All out-of-class essays will follow MLA guidelines for formatting and citations, which are included in Everything's an Argument, The Everyday Writer (available through Canvas), and at OWL online.
-(Find OWL's MLA resource here: https://owl.english.purdue.edu/owl/resource/747/01/).
-All pages must be stapled.
-Failure to follow MLA guidelines will result in point deductions on the essay grade. - All peer-edited essays and first drafts must be turned in with the final draft in order to earn credit. - Read and closely follow all instructions for out-of-class essay assignments, which will be distributed via Canvas and discussed in class.
+- Out-of-class essays will be turned in on paper (hard copy) and uploaded to Canvas and routed through turnitin.com via Canvas. - Late hard-copy essays will lose 10 points (10%) for each calendar day late, until the next class meeting.
+After the next class meeting, essay grade will automatically be F. - Uploading essays late will result in up to a 10 point deduction (10%) in the essay grade, until the next class meeting.
+After the next class meeting, essay grade will automatically be F. - All first drafts of essays for peer-review or instructor review must be uploaded to Canvas on time (48 hours prior to the in-class workshop or by the due date for a first draft [see specific assignments for details]).
+Uploading essays for peer review or instructor review late will result in a 10 point (10%) deduction in the essay grade. - All peer-edited essays and first drafts must be turned in with the final draft.
+Failure to turn them in will result in a 10 point (10%) deduction in the essay grade. - All pages of each essay must be stapled.
+Failure to staple pages of each essay will result in a 5 point (5%) deduction in the essay grade. - All out-of-class essays will follow MLA guidelines for formatting and citations, which are included in Everything's an Argument, The Everyday Writer (available through Canvas), and at OWL online.
+(Find

+- OWL's MLA resource here: https://owl.english.purdue.edu/owl/resource/747/01/).
+Failure to follow MLA guidelines will result in point deductions on the essay grade. - Read and closely follow all instructions for out-of-class essay assignments, which will be distributed via Canvas and discussed in class.

 Short Writing Tasks: Students will write several informal assignments, both in class and as homework, designed to provide practice in all the parts of the writing process and to provide bases from which to develop the formal writing assignments.
-These tasks will be assigned throughout the semester and will vary in content and length, but will add up to 1000-1500 words over the course of the semester.
-Some examples of short writing tasks are developing thesis statements; analyzing the structure of arguments, rhetorical appeals, and logic; identifying audiences and evidence for arguments; creating outlines for essays; reader responses and summaries; sentence and paragraph revisions; etc.
+These tasks will be assigned throughout the semester and will vary in content and length, but will add up to 1500-2000 words over the course of the semester.
+Some examples of short writing tasks are developing thesis statements; analyzing the structure of arguments, rhetorical appeals, and logic; identifying audiences and evidence for arguments; creating outlines for essays; reader responses and summaries of assigned readings and readings students find in research; and sentence and paragraph revisions.
+Most short writing tasks will be on readings, both assigned and ones found by students in independent research.